-TEAM 2 TRAFFIC: Right lane blocked on I-10 West at Mississippi River Bridge
+TEAM 2 TRAFFIC: Right lane open on I-10 West at Mississippi River Bridge after pedestrian on bridge

 Latest Weather Blog

-TEAM 2 TRAFFIC: Right lane blocked on I-10 West at Mississippi River Bridge
+TEAM 2 TRAFFIC: Right lane open on I-10 West at Mississippi River Bridge after pedestrian on bridge

-BATON ROUGE - The right lane is blocked on the Mississippi River Bridge, traffic officials said.
+BATON ROUGE - The right lane reopened on the Mississippi River Bridge after an incident led to a backup, traffic officials said.

+West Baton Rouge deputies said there was a pedestrian that officials flagged as someone who potentially was going to jump from the bridge.

 Trending News